Rare Diseases Clinical Research Network: History

-The RDCRN’s Data Management and Coordinating Center (DMCC) is hosted by Cincinnati Children's Hospital Medical Center in Cincinnati, OH.
-The DMCC manages shared resources and data from the RDCRN research studies.
-The DMCC emphasizes the standardization of data, increased data sharing and broad dissemination of research findings."

 RDCRN Contact Registry

 The RDCRN Contact Registry is a patient contact registry sponsored by the National Institutes of Health (NIH).
 The RDCRN Contact Registry collects and stores the contact information of people who want to participate in RDCRN-sponsored research or learn more about RDCRN research.
 It connects patients with researchers in order to advance rare diseases research.
 Future research may produce helpful information for those with rare diseases.